Tin Drum (album): Release

-Reception
+Critical reception

 With Tin Drum, Japan received some of the best reviews of their career in the contemporary British music press.
 NMEs Paul Morley wrote of the album: "Gorgeously erotic, perfectly evanescent.
 It accepts transitoriness, yet delights in sensation."
 Morley also praised the album as a "triumph" for David Sylvian in particular, "the sensitive individual, the deep feeling loner, his voice stricken on the tensions between confidence and gloom, whose lyrics are a questing expression of love and loss, doubt and despondency.
 His old clumsiness at describing his position, at probing his passion has been replaced with a sublime simplicity."
 In Smash Hits, critic David Bostock proclaimed that "Japan have made their best album yet."
 Record Mirror writer Suzie said that while she still found Sylvian's vocals "mannered and... far too close to Bryan Ferry for comfort", Tin Drum is "a very accomplished musical exercise."In 1986, Sounds ranked it number 22 on their top 100 greatest albums of all time, while also ranking "Visions of China" number 87 in their list of top 100 songs of all time.

 However, Melody Makers Lynne Barber was less impressed: "The music slots together in jigsaw fashion, leaving plenty of space and clean air... but there seems to be little purpose to their constructs, a dearth of aesthetic sensibility.
 Japan's music is pre-fabricated, built from an architect's well-laid plan, yet not sculpted with an artist's passion or insight."

 Joseph Burnett of The Quietus described Tin Drum in 2013 as "unique in pop history, a fearlessly ambitious, unusual and conceptual work of art that defies genre categorisation."
 In a retrospective review, AllMusic critic Ned Raggett called it Japan's "most unique, challenging, and striking album".
 Trouser Press wrote that Tin Drum "presents Japan at peak form".